stefanvstein/stonehorse.candy/README.md

 // where println calls are duplicated.
 ```
 Code becomes less complex with `ifelse` expressions.
 Nested `ifelse` expressions logically becomes much simpler, as complexity doesn't grow exponentially.
-Expressions doesn't require temporaries and represent a single value even when nested.
+Expressions doesn't require temporaries and represent a single value even when nested. `ifelse` will also remove your `{}` from your lambdas.

-`ifelse` expressions are equvivalent to the ternary operator, which also is expression with a value, but having verb first can be easier to read as expressions grow.
+`ifelse` expressions are equivalent to the ternary operator, which also is expression with a value, but having verb first can be easier to read as expressions grow.
 E.g.:

 ```java
 int question=3;